 Agent: Kate Hordern

-Zephyr/Head of Zeus will publish Ewa’s third middle-grade novel, THE KEY TO FINDING JACK, in hardback on 4 June 2020.
+Zephyr/Head of Zeus will publish Ewa’s third middle-grade novel, THE KEY TO FINDING JACK, in hardback in September 2020.
 GIRL 38: Finding a Friend, Ewa’s second novel, was published in hardback on 7 March 2019 and in paperback on 6 February 2020.
 GIRL 38 has been shortlisted for the Northeast Book Awards.
 Ewa’s debut, THE MYSTERY OF THE COLOUR THIEF, was published in hardback on 3 May 2018 and in paperback on 7 February 2019.
 THE MYSTERY OF THE COLOUR THIEF was shortlisted for the Waterstones Children’s Book Prize, and longlisted for the Branford Boase Award.
 Ewa’s novels have sold to two languages.

-Ewa Jozefkowicz is a graduate of UCL, works for an educational company and lives in Highbury, North London, with her husband and twin daughters.
+Ewa Jozefkowicz is a graduate of UCL, works for an educational company and lives in North London, with her husband and twin daughters.